PostHog/posthog.com/contents/blog/using-posting.md

 Experimentation is a fundamental tool every engineer and product manager needs.
 While you can roll out changes and observe their impact after the fact, it's impossible to verify whether small shifts in your metrics are down to your changes or some other unknown variable.

-PostHog's Experimentation suite is built atop our Feature Flag functionality, allowing you to run straight A/B tests and multivariate tests.
-You can set a minimum acceptable improvement for the test, and PostHog will recommend a sample size and test duration based on your parameters.
+PostHog's Experimentation suite is built atop our Feature Flag functionality, so you can run A/B tests and multivariate tests with ease.
+You set a minimum acceptable improvement for the test, and PostHog will recommend a sample size and test duration based on your parameters.

 ![PostHog experiments](../images/blog/things-to-do-in-posthog/experiments-2.png)